 Results Export

 The test result is presented on the screen.
-Additionally, the result can be transferred to the clipboard (in a simple, final-result-only or full-history fashion); so just switching to a spreadsheet program running in the background allows pasting the result.
-The FrACT₁₀ Manual details all export options.
+Additionally, the result can be transferred to the clipboard (in a simple, final-result-only or full-history fashion); so just switching to a spreadsheet program running in the background allows pasting and archiving the result.
+More export options: FrACT₁₀ Manual>Exporting.

 What is special about the Contrast Test?